This article will take you through;

-Once the card payment is processed, the client receives an email.
+If purchasing through the dashboard, once the card payment is processed, the client receives an email.
 The email contains a link to the 3D Secure approval page.
 Your client must click ‘Authorise payment’.
 The link will expire, so it’s important that your client authorises the payment ASAP.

 They will then be taken to a page to complete the authorisation.
 In most cases, these pages will show their bank's 3D Secure page in a pop-up but this depends on the bank that issued their card.
 They could also be asked to verify their identity with a push notification, a text message, or another method chosen by their bank.

 The below video shows how the client will be asked to authorise a payment via email and the 3D secure pop-up: